EdwinTPos/Scaling-issues-of-neutral-theory-reveal-violations-of-ecological-equivalence-for-dominant-Amazonian-/README.md

 Directory includes the following files:

-- Script   ----------------------> Script to run simulation in parallel and generate necessary data, including example dataset
+- Script   ----------------------> Script to run simulation in parallel, including example dataset
 - Script to create all figures --> Script to create all figures (both main manuscript and supplementary material)
 - Functions_3Dmodel.R -----------> Script with necessary functions for both above mentioned scripts